lekshmisanthosh/csci29-finalproject/README.md

 # csci29-finalproject

-For my final project, I attempted to build a Django Web application which would take in user-inputted text via a form, evaluate the degree of proanity the inputted text has and (potentially) return a cleaned version.
+For my final project, I attempted to build a Django Web application which would take in user-inputted text via a form, evaluate the degree of profanity the inputted text has and (potentially) return a cleaned version.
 I could not implement this product to its fullest extend within the timeline.
 I'm submitting whatever I've developed so far for partial credit.
 The web application is not live yet.

 ## Instructions for demo
 1. Clone this repo